OpenWebAdvocacy/website/src/posts/googles-hotseat-hypocrisy.md

 OWA's Roderick Gadellaa, made the comment:

-> **We agree with Kyle**: Hotseat should be default on Android as well, and we’ll be raising this tomorrow.
+> **We agree with Apple**: Hotseat should be default on Android as well, and we’ll be raising this tomorrow.
 > <cite><strong>Roderick Gadellaa - Open Web Advocacy</strong><br>(emphasis added)</cite>
 </cite>